 Packing for a multi-day hiking trip brings many more problems and concerns than preparing for a day hike.
-The right equipment can make the difference between a trip you want to repeat and a nightmare that will make you shudder every time you see a hiking backpack.
+The right equipment can make the difference between a trip you want to repeat and a nightmare that will make you shudder every time you see a backpacking pack.
 In extreme circumstances, the inadequate gear could even be life-threatening.

 Three major factors govern the choice of gear: performance, durability, and weight.
 You need to pick your gear carefully and pack it efficiently because the heavier your load, the more often you need to stop and rest, the slower you walk, and the sooner you are likely to stop and make camp.
 As a rule, the lighter your pack, the more comfortable you’ll feel on the trail.